The Property Finders

-Mike and Brenda Warternberg contacted me at the end of 2010, hoping to make their permanent move from Cape Town by the end of 2011.
+Mike and Brenda Warternberg contacted me to help them find a permanent home in Spain.
 This move had long been planned; they already owned two apartments on the coast near Marbella, bought off-plan several years ago, and they had taken time to check out the locations they thought would suit them best as a permanent home.
 But they were very busy running an international textile company www.lagoonatextiles.co.za with limited time available for viewing trips to Spain in the year ahead and their previous buying experiences had left them with a somewhat jaundiced view of the property market in Spain.
 So for such an important purchase, to find the house they wanted to live in for the next twenty years they decided it made sense to use a property finding service this time.

 - A detached house with a minimum of two double bedroom suite, plus a guest suite and an office